Hiking in the Blue Ridge Mountains, fishing in Lake Murray, or sunbathing on the hundreds of miles of beaches on the Atlantic coastline.

 Campers looking for world-class accommodations and amenities, watch out!
-Just a couple of miles from Myrtle Beach, there is Carolina Pines RV Resort, a unique place to set your RV and spend some quality time with your friends and family.
+Just a couple of miles from Myrtle Beach, there is Carolina Pines RV Resort, a unique place to set up your RV and spend some quality time with your friends and family.

-Is your house on wheels too small, and you need to take some time off it?
+Is your house on wheels too small, and do you need to take some time off it?
 Fully-furnished cottages with spacious outdoor living areas are an option too.

 Relax in the jacuzzi spas, putt a round of mini-golf, take a lesson of yoga, or have a bite in the pool-side bistro.
 Kids will appreciate the water park, playgrounds, and jumping pillow.
 There is also a dog park for your four-legged friends.

 Would you like to spend the afternoon sunbathing by the beach?
 Take a shuffle ride to the resort’s private beach club.
 This RV resort will fit the needs of even the most demanding campers, as well as glampers, both adults and kids.